hakonrossebo/elm-language-server-requirements-specification/README.md

 This document and repository is intended to help as a working document to collect and coordinate requirements and effort to implement the Elm Language Server.

+I plan to have this document as a main working document, but that discussion is discussed in github issues in this repository and concluded here.
+The requirements are separated for functionality/architecture/technical etc, but we can work out this separation together.
+I will accept PR's, but I will also appreciate and accept any main collaborators to have full access to this repository.
+Please discuss strategy and how to work in this document here: [#2](../../issues/2)

 There are many different types of requirements, and this document will try to categorize requirements like this:![this](images/requirement-types.png)

 ### Intended audience